Spomky-Labs/cbor-bundle/README.md

 use SpomkyLabs\CborBundle\CBORDecoder;

-// CBOR object (in hex for the example)
+// CBOR object (shall be a binary string; in hex for the example)
 $data = hex2bin('fb3fd5555555555555');

 // Load the data